-The First Series Bonds maturing in the years 2009 to 2018, inclusive, are not subject to redemption prior to maturity.
-The Bonds, or portions thereof in integral multiples of \$5,000, maturing on and after May 15, 2019, are subject to redemption at the option of the Commonwealth prior to scheduled maturity on and after May 15, 2018, as a whole or in part at any time and from time to time, in any order of maturity determined by the Commonwealth and by lot within a maturity in such manner as the Commonwealth in its discretion may determine, on at least 30 days (but not more than 60 days') notice, at a redemption price equal to par (100% of stated principal amount) plus accrued interest to the date fixed for redemption.
+The Bonds maturing in the years 2010 to 2019, inclusive, are not subject to redemption prior to maturity.
+The Bonds, or portions thereof in integral multiples of \$5,000, maturing on and after February 15, 2020, are subject to redemption at the option of the Commonwealth prior to scheduled maturity on and after February 15, 2019, as a whole or in part (and if in part, within one or more maturities) at any time and from time to time, in any order of maturity determined by the Commonwealth and by lot within a maturity in such manner as the Commonwealth in its discretion may determine, on at least 30 days, (but not more than 60 days') notice, at a redemption price equal to par (100% of stated principal amount) plus accrued interest to the date fixed for redemption.